youshy/cv/Markdown/README.md

 ## Profile

-I build teams and products from the ground up — and I make sure they scale.
+I build products end to end — from the first commit to paying users — and I've done it both inside high-growth companies and solo, as a founder.

-Over ten years in tech, I've moved from writing code to leading engineering organizations, designing systems architecture, and shipping AI-powered products that deliver measurable business outcomes.
-My career has been a deliberate path through every layer of the stack — infrastructure, backend, platform, SRE, full-stack — because I believe the best technical leaders are the ones who've done the work.
+Over a decade in tech, I've worked every layer of the stack: infrastructure, backend, platform, SRE, full-stack, real-time audio.
+I've led engineering teams through hypergrowth and shipped payment systems processing millions of transactions monthly alongside the European Banking Authority — *and* I've sat alone at 2am wiring up Stripe, chasing a retention curve, and debugging an iOS audio freeze on a product only I built.
+I'm equally comfortable in both chairs, and I wear whatever hat the moment needs: engineer, architect, product owner, growth, design, hiring.

 **What I do best:**

-- **Turn AI into a competitive advantage.** Not proofs of concept — shipped products.
-I've built agentic AI frameworks that cut delivery cycles by 70% and created systems where AI compounds engineering output rather than generating noise.
+- **Ship products solo, all the way to revenue.** My latest, Tonika, went from zero to **330 organic users and paying subscribers in 8 weeks** — built alone across web, iOS, and Android, with live payments, analytics, and ~60% two-week retention.
+I don't do proofs of concept.
+I ship things people pay for.
+- **Go deep where the engineering is hard.** Payments infrastructure at scale, real-time DSP in C++, agentic AI frameworks that cut delivery cycles by 70%.
+I've done the work at every level, which is why I can lead it.
-- **Build high-performance teams, not headcount.** I hire, mentor, and retain engineers who own their domain.
-I've built teams from zero, restructured underperforming ones, and scaled organizations through hypergrowth — always optimizing for autonomy, ownership, and speed.
+- **Build teams and turn AI into leverage — when the moment calls for it.** I've built teams from zero, restructured underperforming ones, and scaled organizations through hypergrowth, always optimizing for autonomy, ownership, and speed.
-- **Architect for scale under real constraints.** I've designed systems processing millions of transactions monthly, led payments infrastructure work alongside the European Banking Authority, and made hard calls on build-vs-buy with real money on the line.

-I'm a frequent speaker at international conferences — GopherCon UK, ContainerDays, DevBCN — where I break down complex systems thinking for technical audiences.
-I contribute to open source, train underrepresented groups through Code First Girls and Colourintech, and believe that a strong engineering culture is the most durable moat a company can have.

-Outside of engineering, I produce music, build audio software, and write — all of which sharpen the same muscle: creating something from nothing and shipping it.
+I speak at international conferences — GopherCon UK, ContainerDays, DevBCN — contribute to open source, and train underrepresented groups through Code First Girls and Colourintech.
+Outside pure engineering I run a media brand reaching **80k+** and producing **400k+ monthly views**, produce music, and build audio software — different hats, same instinct: make something from nothing and ship it.

 ## Employment